 Almost 20 years ago I read a book that made me want to see around corners and over the horizon.
 That book was called “Unleashing the Killer App.”
 Far from a perfect book – but for me at the time, with my background and exposure to technology – it was an eye-opening read.
 It really reinforced the need to constantly have your head on a swivel for anything that could disrupt your market space.
 And that isn’t just market as we think of the traditional term – it also means your job, your function, your livelihood.
 Knowing there are things out there that can fundamentally change what and how you do what you do today is mission critical.
 Knowing what to do with them when they happen is even more important.

 Today I’m going to tell you something I think too many in HR are ignoring at the expense of their own success.
 They are ignoring it because it isn’t digital.
 They are ignoring it because it isn’t big data.
 They are ignoring it because it isn’t predictive.
 They are ignoring it because the HR consulting echo-chamber is ignoring it.

 It’s not the brightest shiny thing.
 It’s not even a new thing.
 But it is THE thing you MUST enable if you want to have an impact in your HR career.

 “The idea is not to get work done — although we do lots.
 The idea is that we meet so that people will continue to work well together after they go back home.”

 Read that again.

-It is a quote from a recent article in strategy+business entitled: “Your People’s Brains Need Face Time.”
+It is a quote from an article in strategy+business entitled: “Your People’s Brains Need Face Time.”

 According to the article (and I’ve read this in 100s of other places):